 Heidi Crosbie’s beloved only child, Scott Crosbie, died by suicide at the age of 34 in 2012.
 Her youngest brother, Beat Jenni, also died by suicide in 2002.
-Her journey to parenthood had not been an easy one with multiple miscarriages and the stillbirth of Christopher in 1982.
-After Scott’s death, she sought the help of local support groups and therapy to finally deal with her multiple losses.
-She currently serves on the Steering Committee of the Sacramento-Placer County Chapter of the Bereaved Parents USA, helping other grieving mothers navigate through their losses.
-Her hope is that she can bring more understanding and compassion to why people die by suicide and the mental illness that so often precedes it.
-She also hopes her honesty will shed some light and allow for open conversations about grief.
+She also experienced the stillbirth of son Christopher in 1982.
+Heidi’s hope is that she can bring more understanding and compassion to why people die by suicide and the mental illness that often precedes it.
+She also hopes her honesty will shed some light and allow for open conversations about grief for those who suffer suicide’s consequences.

 This is the recipe I followed after my son died by suicide.
 But, if you are like me, I use a recipe only as a guideline.
 I add and delete ingredients and the same goes with this list: “take what you like and leave the rest”.
 I think this list served me well, but I had never survived a loss like this before so it was all improvised and evolved somewhat unconsciously.